godmodelabs/statistik/README.md

 statistik
 =========

-__statistik__ is a Node.js client for Etsy's StatsD with cli support
+__statistik__ is a Node.js client for Etsy's StatsD with cli support.

+It implements StatsD's protocol 1:1 and doesn't provide additional features.
+The UDP connection is closed if not used for a second in order to minimize StatsD's open connections.

 Usage
 -----